iOS SDK development guide

 *

-* Specifies whether to enable certificate validation for on-premises DNS (default is YES).
-If the server is not configured with a domain name certificate and an IP certificate, you can set this to NO for testing.
-For production environments, we strongly recommend setting this to YES to avoid security risks.
+* Enable or disable certificate validation for on-premises DNS.
+The default is YES.
+If your server is not configured with a domain or IP certificate, you can set this to NO for testing.
+For production environments, set this to YES to avoid security risks.

 * @param enable YES to enable (default), NO to disable.